basbossink/presentations/NET2.0To4.0/slides.markdown

 - Add methods to existing types
 - No modification of original types
 - No deriving
+- Used extensively to provide LINQ 'helper' methods on `IEnumerable<T>`

 ~~~ { .Cs }
 public static string YabaDabaDo(this Flinstone fred) {